 Skylar's rock and soul blues sound can be attributed to the music she listened to when going through the tough times.
 She refers to the musicians she listened to as her 'therapists.'
 "Tina [Turner] got me through my divorce, Billy [Joel] kept me jamming on the many hours I spent on the night shift, and [Eric] Clapton, Stevie Ray [Vaughan] and [Joe] Bonamassa had an answer for anything!"
 She credits listening to these and others such as AC/DC and multiple Motown artists with influencing her and molding her into the strong, passionate, and energetic singer she is today.

 Skylar has enjoyed singing in various venues in the St Louis area with artists such as her mentor, Ms. Zeno "The Mojo Queen," Roland Johnson, Teec'a Easby and Kim Massie.
-She successfully launched her debut release, "Insecurities" in 2018 and is currently working with her songwriting partner, Paul Niehaus IV, along with her band, The Blue Diamonds, on her first LP, scheduled for a summer 2020 release.
+She successfully launched her debut release, "Insecurities" in 2018, and with her band, The Blue Diamonds, brings a sound that has been often described as a "cross between Tina [Turner] and Etta [James]."